mjrgh/DCSExplorer/DCSEncoder/README.md

 for stream files.
 You can specify this as many times as necessary to add multiple directories to search.

 Note that DCS ROM sizes must be 512K or 1M.
-(The Wikipedia page on DCS incorrectly states that DCS-95 boards could accept 2M ROMs.
-A close look at the schematics shows that they're actually limited to the same 1M limit as the original boards.
-Sorry to disappoint if you were hoping to create a mod with a gigantic amount of new material.)
+The Wikipedia page on DCS notes that DCS-95 boards could accept 2M ROMs, but the schematics suggest that this capability was optionally enabled or disabled at the factory via a soldered jumper.
+None of the DCS pinball ROMs ever exceeded 1M, so I suspect that all of the boards shipped with pinball machines were factory-configured for 1M chips only.
+My assumption is that 2M ROMs would fail if installed in a physical DCS board, so the encoder doesn't allow that as an option.

 ## Output file